How Much Does a Bathroom Remodel Cost? (2024)

 Ventilation is essential to ensure that your bathroom can dry between uses so that mold and mildew don’t become a problem.
 Typically, this takes the form of an exhaust fan.
 Replacing this fan costs between $250 and $500, but if you need to install one from scratch, you must also install ductwork and vents.
 For this, you should hire a professional, driving the price closer to $1,000.

-The cost of bathroom vents usually depends on the quietness of the fan, its size, and the type of light provided if there is one.
+The cost of bathroom vents usually depends on the quietness of the fan, the size of your bathroom, and the type of light provided if there is one.
 Quieter fans that move a greater amount of air and come with LED lighting will generally be more expensive.

 The above is not an exhaustive list of bathroom renovation options.
 Here are some other factors that can go into a primary bathroom remodel: